CoderDojoGitHub/dojochat/README.md

     function listenToChatChannel() {
       pubnub.subscribe({
         channel : "dojochat",
-        message : receiveMessage,
-        connect : function(channel) {
-          pubnub.publish({
-            channel : "dojochat",
-            message : "<PUT YOUR NAME HERE> appeared!"
+        message : receiveMessage
       });
     }
-      });
-    }

 When we call this code, it will subscribe us to the chat room.
-There are three things going on here:
+There are two things going on here:

 * `channel` sets the channel we're going to listen to, like picking a channel on your TV.
 We've called our channel `"dojochat"`.
-* `message` sets the function that gets called every time something is received on the channel.
+* `message` sets the function that gets called every time something is sent to us on the channel.
 We want to call `receiveMessage` so that the message will get printed on our page.
-* `connect` lets us run some code once we've connected to the chatroom.
-We're going to `publish` a new message to the `dojochat` channel that you just joined the room.

-Call this function from the code that runs when the page loads:
+Call this function from `setUpEverything` too:

     $(function() {
-      connectToPubNub();
+      setUpPubNub();
       listenToChatChannel(); // ADD THIS LINE
     });

 ### Start talking!

-The last bit we need is just to send our messages over when we type them in our message box.
-Define a new function that grabs what we've typed and publishes it to our channel:
+We can hear everything going on in the room, but we can't say anything yet (so the room's probably pretty quiet).
+This function lets us send a message to the rest of the room:

-    function sendMessage() {
+    function sendMessage(myMessage) {
-      var myMessage = $("#message").val();
       pubnub.publish({
         channel : "dojochat",
         message : myMessage
       });
+    }

+Try it from your JavaScript console:

+    > sendMessage("Hi, everybody!");

+Since we're listening to the channel, we'll hear our own messages and we should see them get added to the chat window.
+If it doesn't, look for errors in your console.

+The last bit we need is to send messages when we type them into the message box.
+First, we need to listen for when someone hits Enter or clicks Send.

+    function setUpMessageForm() {
+      $("#message-form").submit(sendMessageForm);
+    }

+This tells the form in our HTML that whenever it's submitted (hitting Enter or clicking Send is called "submitting" the form), it should call the `sendMessageForm` function.
+Call this setup function from `setUpEverything` so the form gets told what to do when the page loads.

+    function setUpEveryting() {
+      setUpPubNub();
+      listenToChatChannel();
+      setUpMessageForm(); // ADD THIS LINE
+    }

+Now we'll need to pull the message out of the message field so we can send it.
+After we send it, we'll clear the message field so we can type something new.

+    function sendMessageForm() {
+      var myMessage = $("#message").val();
+      sendMessage(myMessage);
       $("#message").val("");
     }

-Whenever this is called, three things happen:

-1. We extract `myMessage` from the message box.
-See how we find that by its `id`, the same way we did with the `#chat` box?
-Calling `val()` on it gets out the value you've typed in the field.
-2. We publish it to the `coderdojo` channel, the same way we did when we announced we'd joined the room.
-3. We set the message box's `val` to an empty string, which clears it out so you can type something new.
-See how when you call `val()` without an argument, it returns what's there, but when you give it an argument (`val("")`), it sets it?

-Now add one last line to the code that runs when the page loads:

-    $(function() {
-      connectToPubNub();
-      listenToChatChannel();
-      $("#send").click(sendMessage); // ADD THIS LINE
-    });

-That tells the send button we wrote earlier (with `id="send"`) that every time it gets clicked, it should call the `sendMessage` function.
+Notice the `val` function has two different behaviors.
+If you don't call it with any arguments, it returns the value of the text field.
+When you call it with a string, it sets the text field to contain that value.

 Try it out!
 You should have a fully functioning chat room, and as other students get theirs working, you can all start to talk!